Anthony E. Zuiker

 I want to help young people.
 There is a lot of pain out there.
 I’ve watched our authors share things they’ve never said aloud.
 In a very cathartic way, Zuiker Press gives the young author the permission to get it off of his or her chest.
 Time after time, my wife and I go in expecting one thing with a writer and we leave with our hearts filled with a fresh perspective.
 It’s a life-changing experience that we wouldn’t swap for all the “CSI” success in the world.

-“Michelle, you’ve taught 2nd, 3rd, and 4th grade for 17 years.
+“Michelle, you taught second through fourth grade for 17 years.
 What did you learn from being in the classroom that is influencing Zuiker Press books?